krzysztofmarecki/OpenGL/README.md

   - partitioning using mix between logarithmic and linear
   - hardcoded near and far (no bounding boxes)

 &#42; A Sampling of Shadow Techniques https://therealmjp.github.io/posts/shadow-maps/
-&#42;&#42; Playing with Real-Time Shadows https://www.realtimeshadows.com/sites/default/files/Playing%20with%20Real-Time%20Shadows_0.pdf

 #### GTAO
 - Temporal supersampling
 - Half resolution